 Do Pilots Ever Fly With the Same Copilot?

 While it’s rare that pilots fly with the same copilot, it’s not impossible.
 Pilots and copilots flying together more than once may happen in smaller airline companies.
 Smaller airlines with fewer than 5,000 employees will have a higher probability of repeated matches in pilot and copilot schedules.

 With fewer pilots and copilots to choose from, pilots are more likely to be matched with the same copilot occasionally.
 Some pilots may consider this an advantage of working for a smaller airline.
 On the contrary, at larger airlines, with up to 97,000 employees, pilots would be unlikely to fly with the same copilot more than once.

 Advantages of Flying With Different Crews

 While you may think it would be preferable for pilots to always fly with the same copilot and crew, there are also many advantages to flying with a different crew.
 For the copilots and crew, it allows them to gain experience flying with various pilots and work with a variety of people.
 While all pilots go through the same training program, there is still much to be learned from senior pilots.

 It can be an opportunity for pilots to mentor copilots and discuss their futures in the industry.
 Based on my own personal experience, flying with different pilots gives an excellent opportunity to learn from each other and prevent bad habits from forming.

-One of the biggest downsides to working with varying pilots is the constant learning of the other pilots’ personality.
+One of the biggest downsides to working with varying pilots is the constant learning of the other pilots’ personalities.
 Some pilots are very easy to get on with, while others can be a complete nightmare!
-At least the trips are usually only a few days long if the pairing is a miserable one!
+At least the trips are usually only a few days if the pairing is a miserable one!